vig-star/heart-disease-dva/README.md

 python -m http.server
 ```

 This will run a local server on port 8000 where you can access the application.
 Go on `localhost:8000` and access the pages you wish to view.
+The pages include our Bayesian estimator, results from our model, as well as correlation between attributes.

+## View the trained and fine-tuned model

+If you want to check out the notebook where the data was preprocessed and the model was trained, you may view `model/CSE_6242_Final.ipynb`.

 ## Running the backend Flask server